MarkD117/marvel-quiz/README.md

 ![A11Y screenshot](documentation/a11y-contrast-accessibility-validator.png)

 [Adobe Color](https://color.adobe.com/create/color-contrast-analyzer) was also used to test the initial color contrasts.
 As we can see below, the off-white text fails the contrast ratio on smaller text.
-That said, there is no text that size in the Marvel Quiz project.
+That said, there is no text that small in the Marvel Quiz project.

 ![Adobe Color screenshot](documentation/adobe-color-contrast-check-img1.png)